phetdam/shizuka/doc/source/model_compat.rst

    def get_params(self) -> dict:
        # ... code ...

 The signature of the function implies that all hyperparameters must be keyword arguments, the same practice as is used in scikit-learn.
 Accordingly, the simplest type of model that would be considered compatible would contain a few hyperparameters as instance variables, which :meth:`get_params` would return as a dict.
-An example is below.
+A simple example is below.

 .. code:: python